Discovering our oceans through experience

 Study, explore and protect

-For the next three years, an interdisciplinary group of 10 teachers (math, physics, sciences, technology and geography) will be collaborating to create new educational content related to ocean sciences, including videos designed to highlight what future jobs might look like and inspire students by illustrating the importance of engineering in this future context.
+For the next three years, an interdisciplinary group of 10 teachers (mathematics, physics, sciences, technology and geography) will be collaborating to create new educational contents related to ocean sciences, including videos designed to highlight what future jobs might look like and inspire students by illustrating the importance of engineering in this future context.

 The Ifremer Mediterranean Centre in La Seyne-sur-Mer has created a space entirely dedicated to the development of innovative education.
-The center hopes to foster close collaboration between teachers, researchers and engineers to co-create innovative curricula as well as interactive and immersive experiences.
+This facility hopes to foster close collaborations between teachers, researchers and engineers to co-create innovative curricula as well as interactive and immersive experiences.
 This content will enhance existing and future professions related to science and technology for ocean knowledge and preservation.

-The Mission Ocean project aims to facilitate students' learning and deepen their knowledge in subjects including math, physics, chemistry, geography, natural sciences and earth sciences, while studying the oceans.
-Students will explore new working paths, benefit from industry and research professionals’ expertise, and develop projects to help preserve the world’s oceans.
+The Mission Ocean project aims to facilitate young students' learning and deepen their knowledge in subjects including maths, physics, chemistry, geography, natural sciences and earth sciences, while studying the oceans.
+They will explore new working paths, benefit from industry and research professionals’ expertise, and develop projects to help preserve the world’s oceans.

-They will be able to learn differently thanks to the possibilities offered by virtual worlds (3D modeling, virtual reality experiments, numerical simulations), and to acknowledge their own power to act on the environment, as well as to imagine themselves in trainings and jobs for tomorrow.
+They will also be able to learn differently thanks to the possibilities offered by virtual worlds (3D modeling, virtual reality experiments, numerical simulations), and to acknowledge their own power to act on the environment, as well as to imagine themselves in trainings and jobs for the future.